ahincho/github-actions-course/README.md

 GitHub Actions offers a collection of built-in functions

-Workflow Security is an important topic to talk about.
+Workflow Security is an important topic to talk about

 Commons attacks on workflow executions are script injection and permissions abuse